OnlyTheEnd/ip/docs/README.md

 | Showing tasks by date | `show DATE` | `show 1 Feb 2026` |
 | Exiting the program | `bye` | `bye` |

+## Valid Date Formats

+1. Date and Time with slashes ex.
+31/12/2023 2359.
+2. Date and Time with letters ex.
+2 Feb 2023, 5:00PM.
+3. Day and Time -> Next Occurrence of Day at set time ex.
+Monday 4PM.
+4. Date with slashes -> Date and time set to 0000 ex.31/12/2023.
+5. Day -> Next Occurrence of Day at current time.ex.
+Monday.

 ## [AI guidelines](Ai.md)